-Roland Kobia (BE) is since 2017 the European Union’s Special Envoy for Afghanistan.
+Roland Kobia (BE) is the Ambassador of the European Union to Ethiopia.
+Before that, he was the European Union Special Envoy for Afghanistan (2017-21).
 He has for 30 years been specialising in foreign policy through different geographical and thematic angles: conflict and transition countries, peace processes, formal and informal negotiations, development and humanitarian aid, political and economic transitions, political dialogues and mediation, state-building and regional security.

 Roland Kobia holds a Master’s degree in European Politics from the College of Europe in Bruges and a Master’s degree in International Nuclear Law from the University of Montpellier 1, as well as a Law degree from the Université catholique de Louvain.
 He is a visiting professor at the University of Montpellier, a regular lecturer at various universities and a frequent guest speaker at international conferences.